xushidanggroup/xushidanggroup.github.io/content/publication/68-Journal of Materials Chemistry B-2022-From main-chain conjugated polymer photosensitizer to hyperbranched polymer photosensitizer expansion of the/index.md

 publication: In *Journal of Materials Chemistry B*
 publication_short: In *	J. Mater.
 Chem.
 B*

-abstract: Three conjugated polymers that have the same donor�Cacceptor structure but totally different architectures are designed to show both Type-I and Type-II photosensitization abilities simultaneously, among which the hyperbranched polymer shows the best performance in both in vitro and in vivo experiments, superior to even the commonly used clinical photosensitizer of hemoporfin.
+abstract: Three conjugated polymers that have the same donor–acceptor structure but totally different architectures are designed to show both Type-I and Type-II photosensitization abilities simultaneously, among which the hyperbranched polymer shows the best performance in both in vitro and in vivo experiments, superior to even the commonly used clinical photosensitizer of hemoporfin.

 # Summary.
 An optional shortened abstract.
-summary: Three conjugated polymers that have the same donor�Cacceptor structure but totally different architectures are designed to show both Type-I and Type-II photosensitization abilities simultaneously, among which the hyperbranched polymer shows the best performance in both in vitro and in vivo experiments, superior to even the commonly used clinical photosensitizer of hemoporfin.
+summary: Three conjugated polymers that have the same donor–acceptor structure but totally different architectures are designed to show both Type-I and Type-II photosensitization abilities simultaneously, among which the hyperbranched polymer shows the best performance in both in vitro and in vivo experiments, superior to even the commonly used clinical photosensitizer of hemoporfin.
 tags: []

 # Display this page in the Featured widget?